Randomblock1/randomblock1.github.io/_posts/2021-05-05-qemu-windows-mac.md

        REM Disable Hibernation
        powercfg -h off

-    If you want to save some space, if you've taken a second snapshot of the fully set-up virtual machine, you can run
+    If you want to save some space, and you've taken a second snapshot of the fully set-up virtual machine, you can run

     `qemu-img snapshot disk.qcow2 -d brand_new`

     to delete the first snapshot.

 10. Done!
     You're now done installing Windows 10 on your M1 Mac!
 It's not as fast as Parallels Desktop, but it works well and is fast enough to do most things.
-It also doesn't cost $100.
+It also doesn't cost $100, which is quite nice.